 How to Add Coolant to the Coolant Surge Tank

-Spilling coolant on hot engine parts can burn you.
+You can be burned if you spill coolant on hot engine parts.
 Coolant contains ethylene glycol and it will burn if the engine parts are hot enough.
+Do not spill coolant on a hot engine.